top of page

 So…what is High Point Market?

 I must be honest—I really didn’t know what to expect.
-For two years I watched fellow designers post snapshots of spring and fall Market, remarking on new color palettes and bold textures.
+For two years, I watched fellow designers post snapshots of spring and fall Market.
+They remarked on new color palettes and bold textures.
 I assumed it was simply “a place you go to see what’s trending.”
 But as I walked through High Point for the first time, I quickly realized: this is unlike any event I’ve attended.
 With an attendance of 75,000, the Market covers 13 city blocks, 12 million square feet of showroom space, and over 2,000 exhibitors.
-Entire showrooms are built out just for this event, transforming High Point, NC into the world’s largest home furnishings trade show.
+Entire showrooms are built just for this event, transforming High Point, NC into the world’s largest home furnishings trade show.

 Vanessa and Behin - High Point Market